svrana/fusilly/README.md

 ## Build Files

-BUILD files are python files that that define the targets used to build our project.
+BUILD files are python files that define the targets used to build your project or do whatever it is you are trying to accomplish.
 At start-up, Fusilly will find these BUILD files and the targets become runnable from the command-line.

 Let's take the fusilly BUILD located [here](https://github.com/svrana/fusilly/blob/master/BUILD)